Noise Nuisance includes persistent noise from music, dogs, car engines, shouting, DIY etc which causes distress to others.

 - Turn music down after 11:00pm and before 7.30am.
 Or use headphones.

-Wythenshawe Community Housing Group may use professional witnesses to come out and witness the noise after normal working hours or install sound recording equipment to monitor the level of noise.
+Wythenshawe Community Housing Group may use professional witnesses to come out and witness the noise after normal working hours or provide you with our noise app to monitor the level of noise.

-If the evidence proves that noise nuisance is a problem Wythenshawe Community Housing Group will consider taking legal action in the form of a Noise Abatement Notice.
+If the evidence proves that noise nuisance is a problem, Wythenshawe Community Housing Group will consider taking legal action in the form of an Injunction Order.
 This is a Court Order which tells the person to stop the noise.

-If the noise continues Wythenshawe Community Housing Group will apply to the court to have the equipment ie TV, hi-fi, or musical instrument, making the noise removed from the property.
+If the noise continues Wythenshawe Community Housing Group will apply to the court for possession of your home.